Volunteer

 Knitting, Crocheting and Quilting Team - Accepting Donations NOW!

-A great way to share your time and talents (from home!) by creating colorful quilts, lap blankets and prayer shawls for the comfort of hospice patients (our residents) during their time at Hopewell House.
+A great way to share your time and talents (from home!) by creating colorful quilts, lap blankets and prayer shawls for the comfort of residents during their time at Hopewell House.
 Each resident will be offered a quilt of their choice, handmade by generous and creative community members who have donated their time, talents and materials.
 Each quilt will remain with the resident during their care and their family will be invited to take the quilt home with them upon the resident’s death.
 Knitted (or crocheted) lap blankets, prayer shawls, beanies and slippers will be offered as a gift to residents and family members as well.

 Accepting Donations for handmade quilts and knitted items (to specifications)